--- The level of overcollateralisation (OC) of 10.5% to which DBRS Morningstar gives credit, which is the minimum level observed in the past 12 months adjusted by a scaling factor of 0.85.
+-- The level of overcollateralisation (OC) of 9.8% to which DBRS Morningstar gives credit.

 DBRS Morningstar analysed the transaction using its European Covered Bond Cash Flow tool.
 The main assumptions focused on the timing of defaults and recoveries of the assets, interest rate stresses, and market value spreads to calculate liquidation values on the cover pool (CP).

-Everything else equal, provided that a CPCA of A (low) is currently achievable, a five-notch downgrade of the CBAP would lead to a three-notch downgrade of the LSF-L to AA (low) and a one-notch downgrade of the CB ratings.
-Based on the CPCA of BB (level tested to assign ratings to new issuances), a two-notch downgrade of the CBAP to AA (low) would lead to a two-notch downgrade of the LSF-L to AA (low), resulting in a one-notch downgrade of the CB ratings.
+Everything else being equal, provided a CPCA of A (low) is currently achievable, a five-notch downgrade of the CBAP would lead to a three-notch downgrade of the LSF-L to AA (low) and a one-notch downgrade of the CB ratings.
+Based on the BB CPCA (level tested to assign ratings to new issuances), a downgrade of the CBAP by two notches to AA (low) would lead to a downgrade of the LSF-L by two notches to AA (low), resulting in a downgrade of the CB ratings by one notch.

 In addition, all else unchanged, the CB ratings would be downgraded if any of the following occurred:

-As of 30 June 2022, the CP was composed of public-sector assets equivalent to EUR 58.9 billion and substitute assets equivalent to EUR 0.6 billion.
-Roughly 91% of the CP by loan balance is concentrated in France, the domicile sovereign.
-The RE and the Issuer are also located in France, the host sovereign.
+As of 30 June 2021, the CP was composed of public sector assets equivalent to EUR 57.0 billion and substitute assets equivalent to EUR 0.9 billion.
+Roughly 90% of the CP by loan balance is concentrated in France, the Domicile Sovereign.
+The RE and the Issuer are also located in France, the Host Sovereign.
 In DBRS Morningstar’s view, this exposes CB investors to an increased risk that the creditworthiness of the RE and the CP may deteriorate at the same time.
-According to DBRS Morningstar’s “Rating and Monitoring Covered Bonds” methodology, in this circumstance, the rating on the CB is typically capped at three notches higher than the rating on the sovereign.
+According to DBRS Morningstar’s “Rating and Monitoring Covered Bonds” methodology, in this circumstance, the rating of the CB is typically capped at three notches above the rating of the sovereign.

-In addition to the EUR 51.0 billion in OF currently outstanding, as at 30 June 2022, CAFFIL had other privileged liabilities that totalled EUR 36 million, which are due under the swaps in case of termination.
-The amounts are due pari passu with the CBs.
-The aggregated outstanding balance of the CP as at 30 June 2022 was EUR 59.5 billion, yielding a current nominal OC ratio of 16.6%.
+In addition to the EUR 51.2 billion OF currently outstanding, as at 30 June 2021 CAFFIL had other privileged liabilities that totalled EUR 380 million, which are due under the swaps in case of termination.
+The amounts are due pari passu with the covered bonds.
+The aggregated outstanding balance of the CP as at 30 June 2021 was EUR 57.9 billion, yielding a current nominal OC ratio of 12.7%.

 CAFFIL has several hedging agreements in place with multiple commercial banks and is not required to post collateral under any of these agreements.
 All the hedging agreements entered into with counterparties other than SFIL either contain no downgrade language or downgrade language that is not in line with DBRS Morningstar’s criteria.
 DBRS Morningstar gave limited credit of 20% to these swaps in its analysis.
 The hedging agreements entered into with SFIL contain downgrade and collateral-posting language in line with DBRS Morningstar’s criteria and have been given full credit in DBRS Morningstar’s analysis.
 The residual foreign currency assumed open position has been stressed.